Estimated reading time: 7 minutes

 You must meet RRSP withdrawal conditions to participate in the Home Buyers’ Plan.

-- You must be a resident of Canada
+- You must be a resident of Canada.

-- You or anyone else related to the home purchase with or without a disability can own the home for more than 30 days before you withdraw the money.
+- You or anyone else related to the home purchase, with or without a disability, can own the home for more than 30 days before you withdraw the money.

 - Your locked-in RRSP or a work RRSP may not qualify for this program

-- You must buy or build a qualifying home
+- You must buy or build a qualifying home.

-- You must fill out a Withdrawal Home Buyers’ Plan Canada Form
+- You must fill out a Withdrawal Home Buyers’ Plan Canada Form.

 Financial Tips For Buying A Home

-We managed to pay our $265,000 house off in five years with an $80,000 down-payment and again using the aggressive pay-down method.
+We paid our $265,000 house off in five years with an $80,000 down payment, again using the aggressive pay-down method.

 Paying Your Mortgage FAST